OCA/hr/hr_attendance_autoclose/README.rst

 Usage
 =====

 #.
-Go to *Attendances > Manage Attedances > Attendances*.
+Go to *Settings > Company > Attendances*.
 #.
+Set the maximum number of hours allowed for an attendance.
+#.
 Go to *Attendances > Manage Attedances > Attendances*.
 #.
-Attendance are autoclosed after the value specified.
+Attendance are autoclosed after the hours passed are bigger.

 Known issues / Roadmap
 ======================

-* Known Issues

 This module overwrites the standard behavior of worked_hours field in Odoo.

 Bug Tracker
 ===========